HKUST-Aerial-Robotics/DSP/README.md

 ```
 Lu Zhang, Peiliang Li, Jing Chen and Shaojie Shen, "Trajectory Prediction with Graph-based Dual-scale Context Fusion", 2021.
 ```
-* Notice: The code will be released after the publishing of this paper.

 **Preprint:** [Link](https://arxiv.org/abs/2111.01592)